 - 11.1.
-One off incidents of peer conflict or disagreements may not be recorded as bullying in the first instance.
-Students and parents will be informed that further incidents of this nature between the same students may be treated and recorded as bullying.
-Each incident will be dealt with on an individual basis and dealt with accordingly to the academy behaviour policy. - 11.2.
-The academy will ensure that detailed bullying logs are kept and analysed to look for trends and patterns so that actions can be taken to reduce bullying in the academy. - 11.3.
-All incidents will be recorded to the safeguarding team and recorded on CPOMS.
+The academy will ensure that detailed bullying logs are kept and analysed to look for trends and patterns so that actions can be taken to reduce bullying in the academy. - 11.2.
+All incidents will be recorded to the safeguarding team and recorded on CPOMs.
 Incidents are reported to OAT and Governors through the Strategic Progress Board and Local Governing Body.